Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The trail descends to the “Light Beyond Limitation” statue by Korean artist Ji Sul Won Kyung-Lee, which is the most iconic symbol of Taejongdae.
 The statues blue ring symbolizes the ocean and sky, red the Earth, and the silver point the light casting out from the lighthouse.

 Yeongdo Lighthouse itself perches majestically on the coast, as lighthouses tend to do.
-There’s a small gallery and café inside, but most visitors make their way past the lighthouse, following the cliff-hugging trail to Sinseon Rock.
+There’s a small gallery and café inside, but most visitors make their way past the lighthouse, following the cliff-hugging trail to Mangbuseok Rock (also called Sinseon Rock).

-Sinseon Rock unfortunately had been closed for months, and still was closed to the public, when I visited in June 2019.
+Sinseon Rock unfortunately had been closed for years now because it is no longer safe to walk on.
 According to many reviews I’ve read, climbing down onto the large rock table, which sits 200 meters above the sea, was the best part of visiting Taejongdae.

 If Sinseon Rock does open again in the future, please comment below and let me know so I can update this article!

 According to the Taejongdae Resort Park brochure, Sinseon means “place where faeries play”.
 In the middle of Siseon Rock stands a human-shaped natural stone tower called Mangbu Rock, which is why it is also called Mangbuseok Rock.